reedacartwright/rbedrock/cran-comments.md

  - installed size is [big]
   * The package contains a dependent library (Mojang's fork of leveldb) and on some systems (linux) this library is large when compiled.

+ - Compilation used the following non-portable flag(s): '-Wthread-safety'
+  * CMake checks whether this flag is supported before using it to compile a sub-project.